FASCIA’S RELATIONSHIP TO FIBROMYALGIA: NEW STUDY EXPLORES THE LINK

-- ALLODYNIA / HYPERALGIA: Allodynia is defined as an exaggerated perception of pain, while hyperalgia is characterized by the sensation of pain when there should be no pain.
-As you might expect, most experts now believe that FM involves some degree of CENTRAL SENSITIZATION and GLIAL CELL activation.
+- FIBROMYALGIA AND ALLODYNIA / HYPERALGIA: Allodynia is defined as an exaggerated perception of pain, while hyperalgia is characterized by the sensation of pain when there should be no pain.
+As you might expect, most experts now believe that fibromyalgia involves some degree of CENTRAL SENSITIZATION and GLIAL CELL activation.

-- MOOD DISTURBANCES: Interestingly enough, if you really dig into the research you’ll see that both ANXIETY and DEPRESSION are caused by inflammation.
+- FIBROMYALGIA AND MOOD DISTURBANCES: Interestingly enough, if you really dig into the research you’ll see that both ANXIETY and DEPRESSION are caused by inflammation.

-- GENERAL FATIGUE: This can’t be surprising considering that when I first heard of Fibromyalgia back in the early 1990’s, it was referred to as Fibromyalgia / CHRONIC FATIGUE SYNDROME.
+- FIBROMYALGIA AND GENERAL FATIGUE: This can’t be surprising considering that when I first heard of Fibromyalgia back in the early 1990’s, it was referred to as Fibromyalgia / CHRONIC FATIGUE SYNDROME.

-- MEMORY LOSS / COGNITIVE DIFFICULTIES: This is usually referred to as “Fibro Fog” and goes way beyond generalized forgetfulness or an inability to concentrate.
+- FIBROMYALGIA AND MEMORY LOSS / COGNITIVE DIFFICULTIES: This is usually referred to as “Fibro Fog” and goes way beyond generalized forgetfulness or an inability to concentrate.

-- DYSMENORRHEA: Fibro is mostly found in females, with this bullet referring to a wide range of female issues (HERE, HERE, HERE, HERE, HERE, HERE and HERE are a few of them).
+- FIBROMYALGIA AND DYSMENORRHEA: Fibromyalgia is mostly found in females, with this bullet referring to a wide range of female issues (HERE, HERE, HERE, HERE, HERE, HERE and HERE are a few of them).

-- IRRITABLE BOWEL SYNDROME: IBS is an autoimmune disease characterized by both CONSTIPATION and diarrhea, not to mention SIBO.
+- FIBROMYALGIA AND IRRITABLE BOWEL SYNDROME: IBS is an autoimmune disease characterized by both CONSTIPATION and diarrhea, not to mention SIBO.

-- RESTLESS LEG SYNDROME: RLS is another autoimmune disease that’s a form of NEUROPATHY.
-Be aware that many experts believe that FM is itself an AUTOIMMUNE DISEASE (“The origin could be immune-mediated“).
+- FIBROMYALGIA AND RESTLESS LEG SYNDROME: RLS is another autoimmune disease that’s a form of NEUROPATHY.
+Be aware that many experts believe that fibromyalgia is itself an AUTOIMMUNE DISEASE (“The origin could be immune-mediated“).

 The authors went on to say that, “The fibromyalgia patient is characterized by peripheral abnormalities affecting the myofascial system.”
 What I would like to do now is explore some of those abnormalities.
 When it comes to FASCIA, Bordoni’s team mentioned its four layers — the superficial fascia that makes up part of the FATTY LAYER OF YOUR SKIN, the myofascia that covers the muscles themselves (as well as nerves, blood vessels, bones, tendons, etc, etc), the meningeal fascia that surrounds the spinal cord, and the visceral fascia that covers the organs.